Tdap Immunization Requirement for Rising Seventh Graders

 All students entering seventh grade must have the Tdap immunization

-Parents of current fifth graders should review their children's immunization records to determine if the student needs to get the Tdap immunization.
+Parents of current sixth graders should review their children's immunization records to determine if the student needs to get the Tdap immunization.
 This shot may be listed a Td and Pertussis as separate entries, but the student must have the Pertussis vaccine listed.
 Parents should call their doctor or local health department if they have questions.
 Shots may be obtained from private doctors, military clinics or the health department.

 Free children's immunization clinics are available via walk-in at the Alexandria Health Department at 4480 King Street.
 Immunization clinic hours are: